rexresearch

 beneficial both here at home and abroad.
 Overall, these patents

-emanating directly from the Navy, one that began just as a new era
+is emanating directly from the Navy, one that began just as a

-of so-called 'great power competition' was being declared at the
+new era of so-called 'great power competition' was being

-try to make sense of and emulate mysterious and seemingly highly
+to try to make sense of and emulate mysterious and seemingly

-advanced craft that are supposedly being increasingly observed
+highly advanced craft that are supposedly being increasingly

-near its own aircraft, vessels, and installations.
-Maybe the
+observed near its own aircraft, vessels, and installations.

-Chinese competition claim is just a placeholder for the unknown.
+Maybe the Chinese competition claim is just a placeholder for

 It's also at least worth considering that some breakthroughs in

-willing to invest big bucks into seeing them progress further.
+is willing to invest big bucks into seeing them progress

-Maybe those advances happened many years ago and only now is the
+further.
+Maybe those advances happened many years ago and only

-Pentagon willing to slowly disclose them.
-Or all this could be a
+now is the Pentagon willing to slowly disclose them.
+Or all this

-case of wasteful, misguided, or even downright corrupt spending on
+could be a case of wasteful, misguided, or even downright

-ideas that have no real chance of paying off down the line.
+corrupt spending on ideas that have no real chance of paying off

 The bottom line is that after months of investigation, reaching